Transverse K\"ahler holonomy in Sasaki Geometry and ${\oldmathcal S}$-Stability: The Transverse K ahler Flow and Sasakian Structures

 Note that for a Riemannian flow $\calf$ a choice of Riemannian metric on $M$ of the form $g=g^T+\eta\otimes\eta$, where $\eta$ is the dual 1-form to a nowhere vanishing section $\xi$ of $\calf$, splits the exact sequence

 as

 and we have identified $\gro^T$ with a 2-form on $\cald$, also denoted $\gro^T$.
+The splitting gives an isomorphism of complex vector bundles $(\cald,J)\approx (TM/\calf,\bar{J})$.
 If the transverse flow $\calf$ is also homologically orientable, it follows from Molino and Sergiescu \cite{MoSe85} that there exists a Riemannian metric $g$ and a nowhere vanishing vector field $\xi$ tangent to $\calf$ such that $\xi$ is a Killing vector field with respect to $g$.
 In this case the flow $\calf$ is said to be {\bf isometric} and the pair $(g,\xi)$ is called a {\bf Killing pair} in \cite{Noz14}.
 Furthermore, the orbits generated by the Killing field $\xi$ are geodesics of $g$.
-Without loss of generality we can take $\xi$ to be a unit vector field, in which case we see that its dual {\it characteristic} 1-form $\eta$ satisfies
+Conversely an isometric Riemannian flow is homologically orientable.